 Chinese Minister of Industry and Information Technology Li Lecheng Photo: VCG

-The MIIT will further promote technological iteration in AI computers, AI smartphones and smart home products, as well as strengthen technological breakthroughs in brain-computer interfaces, autonomous vehicles and humanoid robots.
-It will also accelerate the development of intelligent agricultural machinery and intelligent medical devices, enabling more smart products to meet the needs of industries and sectors across the economy, according to Li.
+The Ministry of Industry and Information Technology will further promote technological iteration in AI-powered consumer products, including computers, smartphones and smart home devices.
+It will also accelerate breakthroughs in cutting-edge fields, such as brain-computer interfaces, autonomous vehicles and humanoid robots.
+In parallel, efforts will be made to speed up the development of intelligent agricultural machinery and medical devices, ensuring that a wider range of smart products to meet the evolving needs of industries across the economy, according to Li.

-The minister said that China will build on its advantages in manufacturing to further deepen the application of AI across industries.
+Li said that China will build on its advantages in manufacturing to further deepen the application of AI across industries.
 In 2026, China will vigorously promote "AI Plus manufacturing," further tapping the development potential of traditional industries and stimulating the innovation vitality of emerging industries, Li said.

 Li also emphasized the importance of balancing development and security in the advancement of the AI industry, noting that China will adhere to the principle that AI should serve, benefit and remain under the control of humanity.
-At the same time, China will uphold international cooperation and sharing in the AI field, jointly build governance frameworks and rules for AI, and ensure the technology benefits humanity, according to Li.
+At the same time, China will uphold international cooperation and sharing in the AI field, jointly build governance frameworks and rules for AI, and ensure that the technology benefits humanity, according to Li.

 Global Times